Code-Institute-Submissions/jessica-warby-photography/README.md

 **W3C Validator** was used to validate all my code and outline any errors. https://validator.w3.org/

+**Favicon** - Used to create the small square logo next to web-link.

 # Testing

 1. I tested out my code using [responsivedesign](http://ami.responsivedesign.is/#) and after tinkering many times, due to the fact the blog page and the index